I know it seems overwhelming.

-Try these two menu plan options to plan ALL.
+Try this menu plan option to plan ALL.
 THE.
 MEALS. for your household.
 You’ll be amazed at how much it simplifies your life and reduces the brain power required to maneuver through your day.

 With this format, you can plan all three meals on one sheet, including the reminder right there on the sheet to plan a complete dinner: main, side, and veggie/salad.
 There’s also a spot to name your days: Remind yourself that Monday is Mexican or Friday is pizza or Wednesday is crockpot.

-One word of caution, if you have certain meals planned that take a bit more prep, make sure to not save all of them for last- you may end up with three or four days of “hard work.”
+One word of caution, if you have certain meals planned that take a bit more prep, make sure to not save all of them for last- you may end up with three or four days of hard work meals.
 Instead, decide each day what you are up for, what your schedule will allow for, and you will be just fine.

-Download them both!
-They are totally free and flexible to use with any meal method or type.
+Download the menu plan below!
+It is totally free and flexible to use with any meal method or type.

 You can do it!
 You can plan all the meals!